Burrow, Bengals hit road vs Browns on NFL's 100th birthday - WHIZ News

 The 23-year-old’s entry into the “Battle of Ohio” also comes on a significant date as it marks the 100th anniversary of the league’s start in Canton, where an organizational meeting on Sept.
 17, 1920 kicked things off.

-Burrow’s debut last week against San Diego went about as expected.
+Burrow’s debut last week against the Los Angeles Chargers went about as expected.
 He made mistakes, showed the same resilience that took him from a third-stringer at Ohio State to national champion at LSU, and had the Bengals poised for a possible win.
 They missed a last-second field goal to force overtime and lost 16-13.

 Burrow scored his first TD on a 23-yard run.
 He finished 23 of 36 for 193 yards, but was sharp down the stretch, going 8 of 11 for 70 yards on his drive.